 What is PCOS?

 PCOS can be a complex condition to identify because there are several symptoms and you don't have to have all of them to be diagnosed with PCOS.
 Very few women have the same set of symptoms.
-The name "polycystic" suggests you might have multiple 'cysts' on your ovaries, but not all women who have PCOS have multiple 'cysts' and not all women who have multiple 'cysts' have PCOS.
+The name 'polycystic' suggests you might have multiple 'cysts' on your ovaries, but not all women who have PCOS have multiple 'cysts' and not all women who have multiple 'cysts' have PCOS.
 The term 'cysts' is a bit misleading.
-The cysts are actually not cysts but partially formed follicles which contain an egg.
+The cysts are actually not cysts but partially formed follicles that each contain an egg.

 What are the signs & symptoms of PCOS?

 Many of the symptoms of PCOS are caused by high levels of androgens circulating in your body, causing 'hyperandrogenism'.
 Androgens are also called 'male' hormones, and the main one is testosterone.
-All women produce small amounts of androgens in tissues including the ovaries and the adrenal glands.
+All women produce small amounts of androgens in body tissues including the ovaries and the adrenal glands.
 High levels of androgens can prevent ovulation and affect the menstrual cycle.

 Symptoms of PCOS may include: